 ===, the results is what you would except:

-object, array, function, the result isn't as intuitive:
+object, array, function (arrays & functions are a sub-class of object), the result isn't as intuitive:

 It would makes sense if the equality operator returned

 This is because when you compare objects, the operator is testing reference equality, not value equality.

 Testing whether they are the same instance, not whether they are the same value.